JackKohli/Skibidi-emu/readme.md

 which prints the following string to the terminal:

-    Starting at memory[4097] - Hello, Hacker
+    "Starting at memory[4097] - Hello, Hacker"

-here we have successfully
+here we have successfully written to an address outside of what should be allowed by a Chip-8 interpreter.
+Obviously a Chip-8 computer does not have this vulnerability as there was only 4kb and so attempting to access beyond the end of memory would, I assume, simply overflow and loop back around and so it is not a design flaw with Chip-8 computers as they were intended, but a consequence of interpreting Chip-8 on a system with much more available memory.

-#### Conclusion
+## Conclusion
 I spent way too much time writing this already, so I'll keep it short.\
-This was a really interesting project that allowed me to delve into constrained operating conditions and some lower level C. I'm really proud of some of the optimisations that I made, particularly the trie-like function pointer array for do_op(), which I thought was a creative solution to get around a 34 part if else statement.
+This was a really interesting project that allowed me to delve into constrained operating conditions and some lower level C. I'm really proud of some of the optimisations that I made, particularly the trie-like function pointer array for do_op(), which I thought was a creative solution to get around a 34 branch if else statement.
 I'm really happy that I was able to get Pong to run on my computer, having produced over 1000 lines of code to get a 246 byte rom to play correctly.
+All joking aside, the other Chip-8 roms I tested also functioned correctly as far as I could tell.
 It did help me to appreciate just how complex graphics and, to a greter extent, sound (at least on the surface, I suspect there may be an inversion with greater depth) are.
 This was also a great opportunity for me to write some tests, which I hadn't had a need for in the past, but they were a great help in debugging.
-I hope you enjoyed this read if you made it this far (see below for more reading).
+I hope you enjoyed reading if you made it this far (see below for more reading).

-#### Appendix 1
+## Appendix 1
 There is a online compiler explorer tool called Godbolt.
 It's not just a cool name, the guy who started the website (godbolt.org) is actually called Matt Godbolt, incredible surname.
-I decided to investigate the ADDCARRY instruction as it compiles with GCC 14.2.
+I decided to investigate the ADDCARRY function as it compiles with GCC 14.2.
 I produced some test functions:

     #include<stdint.h>
     uint8_t x[] = {255, 255};
     uint8_t z;
     void addcarry1(){
-        uint16_t op = 0x0010;
-        x[op>>8] += x [op>>4];
+        uint16_t op = 0x0010; //I didn't have an op code to pass so i made one up x[op>>8] += x [op>>4];
         if (x[op>>8] < x[op>>4]) z = 1;
         else z=0;